You know those animal cave paintings? Like this one of a horse found in the Lascaux caves in the Dordogne region of France:

 No longer is video a luxury and something only movie and TV studios can perfect.

 It’s hard to say exactly what video has in store for us in the future.
 One exciting development on the horizon is virtual reality.
-VR has become more widespread with headsets that allow users to experience a variety of scenarios, such as the roller coaster ride below:
+VR has become more widespread with headsets that allow users to experience a variety of scenarios.

 As technology continues to evolve, VR is poised to become a game changer for the industry.